iterative/ldb-resources/documentation/Command-summary.md

 `--pipe <executable with arguments>`

 Passes a list of objects through external program (e.g. an ML model) that filters or sorts them according to match criteria.
 Often used with `--limit`.
-LDB ships with two ready-made ML plugins (clip and resnet), but more [custom plugins](documentation/Plugins.md) can be added.
+LDB can be installed with two ready-made ML plugins (clip and resnet), but more custom plugins can be added.
+See the Pipe Plugins section below.

 *Use case:*
 ```